Category learning in deep neural networks: Information content and geometry of internal representations: Introduction

 Within this statistical framework, we introduce the mean Bayes risk (expressed in terms of a Kullback-Leibler divergence) adapted to a categorization task.
 We show that the minimization of this cost amounts to dealing with two issues: optimizing the decision stage in order to provide the best possible estimator of the category given the neural activities; and optimizing the stimulus encoding (through the multilayer processing) by maximizing the mutual information between categories and neural code.
 We discuss the links and differences with the information bottleneck approach~\citep{tishby99information}.

-Next, in Section \ref{sec:featurespaces}, we formalize the hypothesis that structured data lives in a manifold of small dimension as compared to the data (network input) dimension.
+Next, in Sec. \ref{sec:featurespaces}, we formalize the hypothesis that structured data lives in a manifold of small dimension as compared with the data (network input) dimension.
 Through the feedforward processing, the network transforms this underlying manifold into a new version which, through learning, will be adapted to the task.
 We show how the mean Bayes cost can be re-written in terms of these underlying manifolds.
 We also discuss a bias-variance type decomposition of the Bayes cost, of interest on its own.
-In addition, in an appendix we derive bounds on the cost based on this decomposition.
+In addition, in the appendix, we derive bounds on the cost based on this decomposition.

-In Section \ref{sec:geometry} we characterize the mutual information between the discrete categories and the neural code in a regime of high signal-to-noise ratio (focusing mainly on the limit of wide networks, that is for a large number of neurons in the considered layer).
-The analysis is an extension of the main result in~\citep{LBG_JPN_2008}.
-This particular asymptotic limit allows to reveal the neural metrics relevant for the categorization task.
+In Sec. \ref{sec:geometry} we characterize the mutual information between the discrete categories and the neural code in a regime of high signal-to-noise ratio (focusing mainly on the limit of wide networks, that is for a large number of neurons in the considered layer).
+The analysis is an extension of the main result in Ref.~\citep{LBG_JPN_2008}.
+This particular asymptotic limit allows us to reveal the neural metrics relevant for the categorization task.
 It shows that maximizing the mutual information leads to finding the feature space most relevant for the classification (and amenable to easy decoding), and to probe this space with a particular metric: the space should be expanded near a class boundary, and contracted far from a boundary.
 This implies a better ability to discriminate between nearby inputs in the vicinity of a class boundary, than far from such boundary, that is, the categorical perception effect.